rom1212/eng-notes/linux/process.md

 * man proc: http://man7.org/linux/man-pages/man5/proc.5.html
   * cat /proc/xxx/status
   * cat /proc/[pid]/comm
+    * explains that comm can be changed for each thread
+    * http://man7.org/linux/man-pages/man2/prctl.2.html, futher explains that change the name is actually change "comm"
   * cat /proc/[pid]/cmdline
 ## Process Name
 * process name is actually the name of the executable, known as "comm"